Affordable home ownership

 - Affordable housing for rent through a housing association

 - Build to Rent (also known as Affordable Private Rent) – properties available to rent under the private rented sector.
 The rent levels are at least 20% below local market rents (inclusive of service charges if applicable) for the same or equivalent property.
 Usually, tenancy agreements of three years or more are offered.
+Find out more about Build to Rent on the Government's website.

-- Starter homes – if you are a first- time buyer, the Starter Homes scheme could help you buy a new-build home with a 20% discount.
+- Starter homes.
+If you are a first- time buyer, the Starter Homes scheme could help you buy a new-build home with a 20% discount.
 You must be below the age of 40.

 Identifying housing need